titledk/best-practices/project-handoff-checklist.md

 ## Device Compatibility

-- [ ] Does the site work in browsers promised?
+- [ ] Does the project work in browsers promised?
 Go through the site on IE + make some screenshots on Browserstack